gusttavokr/gusttavokr/README.md

 🚀 I have experience with HTML, CSS, and Python.<br>
 🤟🏽 I have interest in the areas of UI/UX Design.<br>
-🧠 I have knowledge in Visual Identity and Social Media.
+🧠 I have knowledge in Branding and Social Media.

 </div>
 <div align="center" style="display: inline_block"><br>